• Home

 In 2014, we changed our name to Great River Tendai Sangha and formally drafted a statement of mission and objectives.

 In 2015, we incorporated as a non-profit religious organization in the state of Virginia.
-Junsen Chris Nettles received Doshu ordination.
-Junsen lead services on Tuesday evenings in Arlington while Jikan lead services on Sunday mornings in Alexandria.
+Junsen Chris Nettles received Doshu ordination and Yusei Lan Van began training at TBI toward ordination.
+Junsen led services on Tuesday evenings in Arlington while Jikan led services on Sunday mornings in Alexandria.

-February 2016, Rev. Junshin Chris Nettles, PhD (upon Soryo ordination in 2019, Junsen's Dharma name changed to Junshin) became Great River's spiritual leader when Jikan retired from the role.
+February 2016, Rev. Junshin Chris Nettles, PhD (upon betsuin soryo ordination in 2019, Junsen's Dharma name changed to Junshin) became Great River's spiritual leader when Jikan retired from the role.

-June 2017, we once again have two active clergy members with newly ordained Doshu, Rev. Yusei Lan Van.
+June 2017, Rev. Seimon Lan Van (Dharma name changed from Yusei to Seimon upon full ordination in 2022) received Doshu ordination at Tendai Buddhist Institute.
 We ended weeknight meetings at the UU Church of Arlington and continue holding religious services each Sunday at Yoga in Daily Life in Alexandria with occasional day-long retreats.

-October 2018, leadership of the Great River Tendai Sangha officially passed to Rev. Yusei Van as Rev. Nettles relocates to northern California to rebuild the California Tendai Monastery (CTM).
+October 2018, leadership of the Great River Tendai Sangha officially passed to Rev. Seimon Van as Rev. Junshin Nettles relocates to northern California to rebuild the California Tendai Monastery (CTM).
 CTM, established by the late Rev. Keisho Leary, was destroyed by the Valley Fire wildfire in September 2015.

 2020, we started meeting online in the midst of the Coronavirus COVID 19 pandemic.

 October 2023, the building at 2402 Mt Vernon Ave in Alexandria VA Del Ray neighborhood where we we met for a decade was sold by the owner Yoga in Daily Life to a new owner.
-We are grateful to Yoga in Daily Life for hosting us and other community organizations as tenants through the years.
-We are looking at options for the next location to setup a Dharma hall for in-person Sangha meetings.
+We remain grateful to Yoga in Daily Life as a spiritual partner and for hosting us and other community organizations as tenants through the years.
+We are open to exploring affordable options for meeting places in the Alexandria/Arlington/Northern Virginia area.